sinch/ios-proximity-tutorial/readme.md

 	}
 ```

 Now let’s add some logic to the method.
-Just to be clear, we want to send out own username from parse so that the recipient is then able to connect and send us message through sinch and vice versa.
-Add this code…
+Just to be clear, we want to send our own username from Parse so that the recipient is then able to connect and send us message through Sinch and vice versa.
+Add this code:

 ```objective-c